 Completion Instructions:

-1. Notes, suggested text, instructions and other information is formatted using the following methods:
+1. Notes, suggested text, instructions, and other information is formatted using the following methods:

 Hidden text within brackets. {This is an example of the format.} Read the material within the brackets and take the appropriate action (usually inserting text or selecting from a choice of texts.)
 When printing this document, the default print property will not print the hidden text.